 The HRM sensors/monitors in this article work by being in contact with the skin.
-Don’t confuse these with fitness bands like Fitbit that use an optical sensor to shine a light on your skin illuminating your capillaries to measure your pulse.
-(Most accurate for resting heart).
+Don’t confuse these with fitness bands like Fitbit that use an optical sensor to shine a light on your skin illuminating your capillaries to measure your pulse (most accurate for a resting heart).
 To read a comparison test by Tom’s Guide, see Who Has The Most Accurate Heart Rate Monitor?
-It’s All About Accuracy (Spoiler alert: top rated was the Polar T7).
+It’s All About Accuracy (Spoiler alert: top rated was the Polar T7 chestband).

 Consumer, DIY or ‘Sport’ Heart Rate Monitors (HRM) are designed for runners and other recreational athletes to collect helpful data for lifestyle changes and training goals (pace, distance, heart rate, pulse, etc.).